iniakponode/techkids/HOW_TO_USE_TELEGRAM.md

    Platform:      [Select: Telegram]
    Content Type:  [Post]
    Content:       [Your message text here...]
-   Image:         [Optional - upload an image]
+   Image:         [Optional - upload an image] ← Now visible!
-   Video:         [Optional - upload a video]
+   Video:         [Optional - upload a video] ← Now visible!
    Schedule Time: [Optional - leave empty for immediate post]
    ```
 3. Click **"Save Post"**
 4. The post will be sent to your Telegram channel!

+**Note:** Both image and video fields are now always visible.
+You can upload:
+- Text only (no media)
+- Text + Image
+- Text + Video
+- Just choose which media you want to include!

 ---